Architecture of Lucknow: Asafi Imambara or Bara Imambara

 One of the most treasured and significant monuments within Lucknow is the Asafi Imambara also known as the ‘Bara’ or big Imambara.
 The Asafi Imambara was made by the Delhi architect Kifayat Ullah.
 The main Imambara building consists of the main hall which has said to be the biggest hall of its kind.
 Mr. Fergussons has been relayed to outline the dimension of the monument in the Gazetteer of the Province of Oudh, Vol. II-H to M on page 356 “162 feet long by 53 feet 6 inches wide.
 On the two sides are verandahs respectively 26 feet 6 inches and 27 feet 3 inches wide, and at each end an octagonal apartment, 53 feet in diameter; the whole interior dimensions being thus 263 feet by 145.”
-He then went on to describe the material and compared it to those used in the west on page 357."This immense building is covered with vaults of very (ample toxin and still simpler construction, being of a rubble or coarse concrete several feet in thickness, which is laid on a rude mould or centering of bricks and,mud, and allowed to stand a year or two to dry and set.
+He then went on to describe the material and compared it to those used in the west on page 357."This immense building is covered with vaults of very (ample toxin and still simpler construction, being of a rubble or coarse concrete several feet in thickness, which is laid on a rude mould or centering of bricks and mud, and allowed to stand a year or two to dry and set.
 The centering is then removed, and the vault, being in one piece, stands with. out abutment or thrust, apparently a better and more durable form of roof than our most scientific Gothic vaulting; certainly far cheaper and far more easily made, since it is literally cast on a mud form, which may be moulded into any shape the fancy of the architect may dictate."
 The gates of the Imambara are made of stone with a shape known as ‘chattri’ or umbrella.
 The mirror frames within the imambara are a well-known decorative motif for the Awadhi architecture.
 Replicating the signature style for Iranian tombs, the Asafi Imambara also has domed tops.

 In 2018 the " parapet on the rear side of the 230-yearold building had collapsed after which the top of a minaret of the 180-year-old Jama Masjid in Tehseenganj area had collapsed due to a dust storm."

-Parks and Gardens
+Parks and gardens

-Lucknow has had the reputation of being “the city of gardens” as the royal gardens throughout history have contributed to the city landscape and fame, even though the vast majority of them have been private.
-These gardens incorporated Mughal aesthetic elements using “charbagh (four-square garden) geometry, baradaris (pavilions), water channels and pools, and orchard planting” (pp. 61).
+Lucknow has had the reputation of being "the city of gardens", as the royal gardens throughout history have contributed to the city landscape and fame, even though the vast majority of them have been private.
+These gardens incorporated Mughal aesthetic elements using "charbagh (four-square garden) geometry, baradaris (pavilions), water channels and pools, and orchard planting".

 The Nawabi gardens were almost extinct after the 1857 mutiny – the only two remaining were Sikandar Bagh and Banarasi Bagh.